rooch-network/rooch/examples/blog/README.md

 Of course, when developing a real application, things are often not so simple.
 Let's move on to explore how we can improve the above example in several points to bring it closer to "actual business requirements".

-The final modified model file and Move contract code have been uploaded to this code base.
-The model file is available at [dddml/blog.yaml](./dddml/blog.yaml) and the code is in the [sources/](./sources/) directory.

 ### Modify the AddComment Method

 It is possible that you feel that the default generated CRUD logic does not meet your needs, for example, you may want to add comment without passing the `Owner` argument to `entry fun add_comment` and directly use the sender account address as the owner, then this requirement can currently be satisfied as follows.